slavafive/atom-pastebin-plugin/README.md

 # Paste Creator and Inserter

-This plugin integrates Pastebin service into Atom IDE.
+This lightweight plugin integrates Pastebin service into Atom IDE.
 It can automatically create new pastes by selecting a code fragment in your editor and insert code by paste ID or corresponding URL.

 :star: Designed by Vyacheslav Efimov and Denis Fevralyov